rielsi/placeable-docs/locator-api-v1/api.md

     http://your.doamin.com/v1/search?q=colorado+springs

-Note the examples assume you have the api activated, and have data loaded for you site in Colorado Springs
+NOTE: The example assume you have the API activated, and have data loaded for you site in Colorado Springs.

 ### Parameters ###

 #### q (as in q=80202) ####

-Required: true
+Required: TRUE

 Description: The default search parameter to search for a location.
 This must be URL encoded.